 Degree and Education Requirements

-To become a speech language pathologist, a candidate must earn a master’s degree.
-In some states, an SLP who is employed in the public school system must also obtain teaching certification.
+To become a speech language pathologist, you must earn a master’s degree.
+In some states, an SLP who is employed in the public school system must also earn teaching certification.
 State licensure and registration are also likely to be employment requirements, although this varies by state.

 Certifications are also available from some academic institutions that are accredited by the Council on Academic Accreditation (CAA).
 The CAA is associated with ASHA, the American Speech-Language Hearing Association.
-Certifications are beneficial because some employers prefer them and also because, in some states, they help to satisfy licensure requirements.
+Certifications are beneficial because some employers prefer them.
+Also, in some states, they help to satisfy licensure requirements..

 It feels wonderful to empower students and clients with the knowledge they need to improve their communication skills.
-There are speech language pathologists who are able to help their students transform from completely speechless to being able to communicate effectively.
+Speech language pathologists are sometimes able to help their students transform from completely speechless to being able to communicate effectively.
 Successes like this are tremendously rewarding.

-Burnout is one of the most frequent challenges common to all SLPs.
-Other than that, speech language pathologists are likely to face different challenges, dependin ong whether they work in hospital, healthcare or school facilities.
+Burnout is one of the most frequent challenges common in the profession.
+Other than that, speech language pathologists are likely to face different challenges, depending on whether they work in hospital, healthcare or school facilities.
 For school SLPs, Katie Yeh at the Friendship Circle reports that one of the most frequent challenges is under-funding.
-It is not uncommon for pathologists to spend their own money on learning materials because their schools do not prioritize purchases of the materials they need.
-They are also likely to spend their weekends, evenings and free time doing paperwork to enable them to spend adequate time on each of the children they work with.
+It’s not uncommon for pathologists to spend their own money on learning materials because their schools do not prioritize purchases of the materials they need.
+They are also likely to spend their weekends, evenings and free time doing paperwork so they can spend adequate time on each of the children they work with.
 They are frequently overworked and tasked with treating more children than they realistically have time to work with.